Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Security for Cars and Related Work

 Dibaei~\etal \cite{dzjal-adijr-20} survey attacks and defenses on intelligent connected vehicles.
 They categorize security-related attacks into cryptography, network security, software vulnerability detection, and malware detection.
 Authors further stress that \acp{IDS} are the most effective countermeasure for network security.
 They discuss the advantages and shortcomings of signature-based and anomaly-based IDS approaches, in particular a high false negative rate for signature-based \ac{IDS} and a high false positive rate for anomaly-based \ac{IDS}.
 In our anomaly-based approach, we use the accurate \acf{PSFP} configuration as the baseline.
 Our concept enables link layer anomaly detection without false positives.

 There are many anomaly detection algorithms at hand to describe and evaluate a regular state~\cite{bbk-nadms-14}.
 They can be classified in statistical (e.g., Signal Processing), classification based (e.g., Support Vector Machine), clustering-based (e.g., k-Means), soft computing (e.g., Neural Network), knowledge-based (e.g., Rule and expert-system), or combination learners (e.g., Hybrid).
-One key challenge for anomaly detection is to keep the false-positive rate as low as possible, which we can avoid by a clear definition of normal real-time traffic on the automotive link layer.
+All \acp{AD} algorithms try to fingerprint normal behavior.
+They are trained or configured to distinguish between normal and abnormal behavior.
+One key challenge for anomaly detection is to keep the false-positive rate as low as possible.
+Any unclear or ill-defined distinction or rare event may lead to false positive anomaly reports and degrade detection quality.
+By using \ac{TSN} mechanisms which are designed to also configure the behavior of the traffic our approach operates at an intersection of anomaly detection and traffic shaping.
+This enables a clear definition of normal real-time traffic behavior and thus zero false positives.
+On the other hand, the rate of false negatives is not guaranteed to be leading.
+It is no inherent property of our approach to maximize the number of abnormal behavior that is detectable.
+Also, in contrast to other detection algorithms, our approach is naturally limited to \ac{TSN} networks.

 Rajbahadur~\etal \cite{rmwh-sadjr-18} dedicate a survey to anomaly detection for connected vehicles.
 They discuss a large body of work in the spectrum of anomaly detection for current cars.
 Most of the work addressing the use of anomaly detection systems in \acp{IVN} aim at traditional \ac{CAN} bus infrastructures.
 Ethernet \acp{IVN}, though, have very different communication patterns leading to different requirements on a \ac{NADS}.
 Our approach aims at Ethernet using \ac{PSFP}---an integral part of \ac{TSN}.